 The green power LED will turn orange when the battery is needing a charge.
 This works even when the battery detection code is not running.

-Press Select and Square together to enter Retroarch configuration from within a game
+Press Music and Square together to enter Retroarch configuration from within a game

 The display button will adjust the brightness

-Pressing Select and the Volume buttons will adjust the volume up and down
+Pressing Music and the Volume buttons will adjust the volume up and down

 Press the Home button to exit games (works the same as pressing Start + Select)